Examination and Health History

 Examination and Health History: No Compromise Regarding Your Well-Being

-A thorough and thoughtful practitioner will never compromise when it comes to gathering information with intent to understand their patient’s condition and the factors contributing to it.
+A thorough and thoughtful practitioner will never compromise their intent to understand a patient’s condition when examining or interviewing their patient.
 The better understood, the more exact and efficient the treatment can be.
 You should always expect an examination and health history wherever you go for care.

-Your completion of the heath history forms is a significant part of the information gathering process.
-This allows us to proceed to the examination armed with a good basis of clinical data to aid consideration of possible contributors to your symptoms.
+Your health history form is a significant part of the information-gathering process.
+It allows us to proceed to the examination supplied with a good basis of clinical data to aid in an accurate diagnosis.
 Together they lead us in a specific direction toward safe and focused treatment.
-Additionally, armed with this information, the doctor can determine whether there may be other concerns and other specialists needed to complete your care.
+The doctor can now determine whether other concerns and specialists are needed to complete your care.

-In most cases, imaging of an area of concern with x-rays or MRI (magnetic resonance imaging) is not necessary.
-When there is a need for that information we will refer you to an imaging facility.
+In most cases, imaging an area of concern with X-rays or MRI (magnetic resonance imaging) is unnecessary.
+When there is a need for that information, we will refer you to an imaging facility.

 p-2The physical examination includes the following components: